esiddi4/Eat-Da-Burger/README.md

 # :hamburger: Eat-Da-Burger!
 Eat-Da-Burger! is a simple, full-stack restaurant app that lets users input the names of burgers they'd like to devour.

-This app uses HTML/CSS, JavaScript/jQuery, MySQL, Node.js and Express.
-HTML templating is done using Express-Handlebars.
+#### Languages/Technologies Used
+- HTML/CSS (Bootstrap)
+- JavaScript/jQuery
+- MySQL
+- Node.js
+- Express
+- Express Handlebars (HTML templating)

 ## Demo